ucsb-cs8-m17/ucsb-cs8-m17.github.io/_lab/lab01.md

 0. If you didn't already do it:
     - Create a github.com account
     - Fill out the form at <http://bit.ly/cs56-f16-survey>

-1. Visit <https://github.ucsb.edu> and login with your CSIL account, to establish your github.ucsb.edu account.
+1. Visit <https://github.ucsb.edu> and login with your CSIL account, then logout immediately.
+This establishes your github.ucsb.edu account.
+BUT WE WILL NOT USE THAT ACCOUNT FURTHER IN THIS LAB.

+2. Instead, login at <https://github.com>.
+After logging in, visit this link: <https://github.com/UCSB-CS56-F16>
+    You should have an invitation to join this organization.
+Please accept the invitation!

+    If you do not, please ask your mentor to invite you to the UCSB-CS56-F16 organization on github.

-2. Create a *private* repo for {{page.num}} under the UCSB-CS56-M16 organization on <github.ucsb.edu>
+3. Now, create a *private* repo for {{page.num}} under the UCSB-CS56-M16 organization on <github.com>
     - It should be called {{page.num}}_yourgithubid
     - Add a .gitignore for Java and a README.md file
     - detailed instructions [here](https://ucsb-cs56-pconrad.github.io/topics/github_com_create_private_repo_under_org/)

 3. Configure your CSIL account for git
     - detailed instructions [here](https://ucsb-cs56-pconrad.github.io/topics/csil_git_configuration/)

 3. At the shell prompt on any of the csil machines, type the following command:
     ```
     ssh-keygen -f ~/.ssh/known_hosts -R csil.cs.ucsb.edu
     ```

     You need to do this because CSIL had new hardware installed over the summer, which caused the host key to change.

 4. Review a few basic facts about git, github.com and github.ucsb.edu
     - detailed information [here](https://ucsb-cs56-pconrad.github.io/topics/git_overview/)